Past Continuous

 The Second Conditional

-We can also use the past continuous tense to refer to the present or future in hypothetical situations.
+We can use the past continuous tense in second conditionals to refer to the present or future in hypothetical situations.
 This means that we are not talking about something that is probable to happen.
-It is actually something that would happen if something else was in progress.
+It is actually something that would happen if a hypothetical situation were true.
 For example:

 If he were playing, they would win.